WAYNE WESTERMAN

 the original bodyside layer and apply white with a soft brush.
 Play with the

-the desired effect.
+opacity levels as you apply the white.
 Remember this is on a separate layer so you can adjust

 the layer opacity at a later stage if you wish.